todom67/puppet_test_kitchen_stuff/docs/modulesetup.md

     latest version of puppet on our provisioned machine.
 Setting this to false or omitting it will install puppet 3.8 on the GCE host.

-    *** NOTE: puppet is already baked into the Kohl's sandbox images, but omitting this setting will cause test-kitchen to attempt an install of puppet 3.8 which breaks the puppet apply command ***
+    *** NOTE: puppet is already baked into the sandbox images that we are using, but omitting this setting will cause test-kitchen to attempt an install of puppet 3.8 which breaks the puppet apply command ***

   - #### verifier
     This is the testing software that will be used.
 By default, serverspec is installed and run.
 Our configuration will be using [InSpec](https://www.inspec.io/).